SzymonZet/luxchck/README.md

-# LuxmedCheck
+# luxchck

 ## About

 This is a PoC for a project, which end-goal is to:
 * Learn Go (particularly: dealing with API responses, writing unit tests, trying to wrap my head around the "half-objective" nature of this language)
-* Create a working console tool to get Luxmed visit openings (official UI is problematic, does not refresh well, constantly requires you to answer additional questions); also in the future, there should be more filters, better stability, continuos/looped requests + notification whenever new opening appears
+* Create a working console tool to get visit openings from https://portalpacjenta.luxmed.pl/ (official UI is problematic, does not refresh well, constantly requires you to answer additional questions); also in the future, there should be more filters, better stability, continuos/looped requests + notification whenever new opening appears

 **Again, for the time being, this is PoC/WIP and topic is still being researched**: it doesn't have all the filters and other features yet, plus crashes like crazy in some cases, for reasons yet unknown; most likely explanation is me not correctly interpreting API responses, which is understandable, as I don't exactly have documentation for it ;)